-- I ran a MOOC based on CS246 in the fall, and one of the students posed the following question, apparently based on a real problem he was having at work. - He had about a million sets of which he wanted to find the most similar pairs. - But the universal set had only 52 elements. - He asked whether he could use the method just outlined to find the similar sets. - Do you see any problems?
+- A student posed the following question, apparently based on a real problem he was having at work. - He had about a million sets of which he wanted to find the most similar pairs. - But the universal set had only 52 elements. - He asked whether he could use the method just outlined to find the similar sets. - Do you see any problems?